libvirt/libvirt-go/README.md

 Contributing
 -------------

-Please fork and write tests
+Please fork and write tests.

+Integration tests are available where functionality isn't provided by the test driver, see `integration_test.go` for more info.